Kejriwal, Sisodia get bail in defamation case filed by Vijender Gupta

 New Delhi, July 16: A Delhi Court on Tuesday granted bail to Chief Minister Arvind Kejriwal and Deputy Chief Minister Manish Sisodia in a criminal defamation complaint filed by Bharatiya Janata Party (BJP) leader Vijender Gupta.

-Gupta had alleged the CM and his depity of "maligning" his image by accusing him of attempting to kill Kejriwal.
+Gupta had alleged the CM and his deputy of "maligning" his image by accusing him of attempting to kill Kejriwal.

 The court said that both have to furnish a bail bond of Rs 10,000 each.
 The next date of hearing in this case has been fixed for July 25.